public-law/open-gov-crawlers/docs/tasks.md

 **Goal**: Move metadata configuration from parsers to spiders, making parsers pure data extraction functions.

+**Env notes**:
+- This is a poetry project.
+- pytest must be prefixed with `poetry run` to run the correct pytest.
+- pyright must be prefixed with `poetry run` to run the correct pyright.

 ## 🔧 **Phase 0: Infrastructure Setup**
 - [ ] Create enhanced AutoGlossarySpider base class with `parse_glossary()` and abstract `get_metadata()`
 - [ ] Update existing tests to verify they still pass with current architecture